MV Leif Ericson: Marine Atlantic

-The vessel was purchased by the Government of Canada for its Crown corporation Marine Atlantic in 2001 and underwent modifications in preparation for operating the 178 km route between North Sydney, Nova Scotia and Port aux Basques, Newfoundland and Labrador.
+The vessel was purchased by the Government of Canada for its Crown corporation Marine Atlantic in 2001 and underwent modifications in preparation for operating the 178 km route between North Sydney, Nova Scotia and Port aux Basques, Newfoundland & Labrador.
 She was renamed Leif Ericson in honour of the 1,000th anniversary of Leif Ericson's settlement in Newfoundland, reportedly the first European to set foot in the New World.

 On 26 October 2006 Leif Ericson collided with a concrete structure at Port aux Basques after losing power.

 In June 2010, Marine Atlantic announced an extensive midlife refit of approximately $18 million over the next twelve months for Leif Ericson.